-OPINION: Widely regarded as Australia’s most powerful leader in the Catholic Church, Cardinal George Pell is currently facing trial in Melbourne on a raft of child sex crimes that apparently date back decades.
+TRUE OPINION: Widely regarded as Australia’s most powerful leader in the Catholic Church, Cardinal George Pell is currently facing trial in Melbourne on a raft of child sex crimes that apparently date back decades.
 The trial of Cardinal Pell also has worldwide interest in it with the church leader believed to be the second or third most powerful Catholic in the Vatican after Pope Francis.
 However, huge secrecy now surrounds the case, or, even discussion of the trial or allegations that have been brought against Cardinal Pell.

 What Happened in Ballarat in the 1970s?

 On 27 July 2016, the ABC’s 7.30 Report first aired allegations that Cardinal George Pell had indecently assaulted two boys in a Ballarat swimming pool.
 The reporter, Louise Milligan, interviewed each of them in detail about the events.
 Then, toward the end of the program, it was noted in passing that each of the informants had also been severely sexually abused at St Alipius school.

 LOUISE MILLIGAN: D. was also fearful of some teachers at St. Alipius.
 He has given another statement to police outlining serious and repeated abuse by a female relief teacher.

 LOUISE MILLIGAN: L. says he too had kept silent about other serious abuse unrelated to George Pell in his case by a vicious teacher who made him masturbate and perform oral sex.